Premier Volleyball League Finals Most Valuable Player award

 The Premier Volleyball League Finals Most Valuable Player award is a Premier Volleyball League award given to the best performing player of each conference's finals series.
 The award has been given since the league's first conference in 2017.

-In the women's division, as of the 2024–25 All-Filipino Conference, Jia Morado-de Guzman is the only player to have won multiple Finals MVP awards, winning four of them.
-The most recent recipient is Kath Arado.
-In the men's division, Lorenzo Capate Jr. and Bryan Bagunas both won two Finals MVPs.
+As of the 2024–25 All-Filipino Conference, Jia Morado-de Guzman won the most Finals MVPs with four.
+MJ Phillips and Bernadeth Pons are the only other players to win multiple Finals MVPs with two each.